aahashemi/YouTubeAutomation-Reddit/README.md

 # YouTubeAutomation-Reddit 🎥
-Using this project, videos generated from Reddit posts will be automatically uploaded to your YouTube channel [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/aahashemi)
+Using this project, videos generated from Reddit posts will be automatically uploaded to your YouTube channel <br />

+[!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/aahashemi)